 You don’t need to break the bank to get your business seen online.
-Sure, you could invest in paid or social ads and sponsored content, but with a whole world of SEO at fingertips, why bother?
+Sure, you could invest in paid social ads and sponsored content, but with a whole world of SEO at fingertips, why bother?
 Here’s a handy guide on cutting your marketing spend and improving your SEO.

 Do your keyword research (well)